KeremAydin98/finger-count/README.md

 # finger-count

+Firstly, I have generated 25000 photos by taking every frame from videos in order to use as a data.
+The code which does this is called:

+photo_generator.py

-I have successfully trained a CNN model to detect how many fingers I am holding up.
+Then I have successfully trained a CNN model to detect how many fingers I am holding up.

 The classification report can be seen below: